The Scale of the Protection Gap

 What Insurers Can Do Differently

-Distribution must leverage existing SME touchpoints: banking platforms (loan disbursement is a natural insurance trigger), GST compliance tools, trade associations, and e-commerce marketplaces.
-Pricing should be transparent and predictable — flat-rate annual premiums that SMEs can budget for, rather than complex rate calculations that require broker interpretation.
-Claims settlement must be fast and fair — a 30-day settlement target for small claims under INR 5 lakh would build trust rapidly.
+Distribution must rely on existing SME touchpoints: banking platforms (loan disbursement is a natural insurance trigger), GST compliance tools, trade associations, and e-commerce marketplaces.
+Pricing should be transparent and predictable: flat-rate annual premiums that SMEs can budget for, rather than complex rate calculations that require broker interpretation.
+Claims settlement must be fast and fair: a 30-day settlement target for small claims under INR 5 lakh would build trust rapidly.

 The Business Case for SME Insurance